ncatlab/nlab-content/pages/4/6/1/4/4164/content.md

 ## Definition ##
 All necessary definitions can be found at [[Haag-Kastler vacuum representation]].

-## the Theorem ##
+## Statement

 Both the statement and the proof we mention here refer to the [[Haag-Kastler vacuum representation]], but both the statement and the proof can be generalized resp. translated to different contexts, like e.g. to a [[Wightman theory]], to more general spacetimes and to other states than the vacuum vector.

-+-- {: .un_theorem}
-###### Reeh-Schlieder
+\begin{theorem}
+**(Reeh-Schlieder)**
+\linebreak
 In the [[Haag-Kastler vacuum representation]] the vacuum vector $\Omega$ is [[cyclic vector|cyclic]] and [[separating vector|separating]] for every local algebra $\mathcal{M}(\mathcal{O})$.

-=--
+\end{theorem}

+The following proof does not strive for maximal generality, for example we specialize to $d = 4$ dimensions.
+The generalization to other dimensions can be done by the reader.
+We will comment on which part of the axioms of the vacuum representation are actually used below.

 +-- {: .proof}
 ###### Proof
-This proof does not strive for maximal generality, for example we specialize to $d = 4$ dimensions.
-The generalization to other dimensions can be done by the reader.
-We will comment on which part of the axioms of the vacuum representation are actually used below.

 First some preliminary observations: